guyreading/terrabot/README.md

 2. add data prep to dvc pipeline (done)
 3. Add extra prep for making data for each action to pipeline (done)
 4. add model training step to dvc pipeline (done)
+5. Add training score vs epoch graphs & add this as a dvc plot (in progress)
 5. Add shapely metrics viewer (in progress)
 6. Add CML for model dev
 7. Add gradio for model interface (Can link this to website?)
+8. (Optional) put into/run within a Docker container for easier porting
+9. (Optional) practice training in Sagemaker (+ ECR container?)